 The following estimates have been applied to the value of life.
 The estimates are either for one year of additional life or for the statistical value of a single life.

 - $50,000 per year of quality life (international standard most private and government-run health insurance plans worldwide use to determine whether to cover a new medical procedure)

 - $129,000 per year of quality life (based on analysis of kidney dialysis procedures by Stefanos Zenios and colleagues at Stanford Graduate School of Business)

 Wrongful Death Settlement Considerations in Missouri

 In a Missouri wrongful death lawsuit, a jury is told by the judge to determine the value of the life by Missouri Jury Instruction 5.01 (MAI 5.01)

-That is a very broad standard, so a personal injury lawyer must make it clear to a jury the amount of money sought and the basis for that amount.
-Jury should consider lost wages of the decedent, both past and future.
+That is a very broad standard, so a wrongful death attorney must make it clear to a jury the amount of money sought and the basis for that amount.
+The jury should consider lost wages of the decedent, both past, and future.
 Any medical bills of funeral bills incurred.
 Most importantly, the pain and suffering of the surviving family members.
-This includes everyhtogn form loss of financial support to loss of emotional support and guidance from that individual.
+This includes everything from loss of financial support to loss of emotional support and guidance from that individual.

 Let’s take for example a teenage girl whose father is killed.
 Obvious and easy to show, that girl has lost the financial support of her father.
 But the real damage is the loss of a father while growing up and for the rest of her life.
 No father to be there at graduation, no father to walk her down the aisle at her wedding, no father to be there for her kids, etc…

 It is quickly obvious that the loss of a life (such as a loss of a father is priceless to a daughter).
 But in our system, a dollar amount needs to be put on that life.
 Outside of lost wages, the above “statistical life” amounts formed by the government and by Harvard professors is a good start.
 What is the trade-off between money and fatality risks?